francoposa/francoposa.io/content/resources/golang/template-nesting-hierarchy.md

 The `block` action requires a pipeline, but this example does not pass in any meaningful data when executing our template - you will notice the calls to `Execute` just provide an empty string to fill the `data` parameter.

 Pipelines provide ways to access and manipulate the data passed in.
-Since we are not using the data, it does not much matter which pipeline we choose here.
-We will just use the `.` pipeline, which just passes the provided data through to the template unmodified - a decent placeholder if you may want to pass data in later.
+Since we are not using the data in this example, it does not much matter which pipeline we choose here.
+We will just use the standard `.` pipeline, which just passes the provided data through to the template unmodified - a decent placeholder if you may want to pass data in later.

 ```golang
 // Example v1.2